 So now it's time to do the rest of your research and fill in the gaps.
 Hop on your favorite travel blog or start scrolling through Instagram, and start making note of things you want to see, museums you want to visit, places you might like to eat, where you can catch the best sunsets, etc.

-I save a lot of these ideas by marking specific places in my Google Maps app.
+I save a lot of these ideas by saving/favoriting specific places in my Google Maps app.
 That way I can see them all plotted in one place, which makes day-to-day planning a little easier.

 13. Pre-book tours, tickets, etc.

 Once you have your list of must-dos, go through it and figure out which things (if any) you need to pre-book.